input-output-hk/marlowe-cardano/marlowe-runtime/doc/marlowe.md

   --history-host HOST_NAME The hostname of the Marlowe Runtime history server.
-                           Can be set as the environment variable MARLOWE_RT_HISTORY_HOST (default: "127.0.0.1") --history-command-port PORT_NUMBER
+                           Can be set as the environment variable MARLOWE_RT_HISTORY_HOST (default: "127.0.0.1") --history-sync-port PORT_NUMBER
-                           The port number of the history server's job API.
-Can be set as the environment variable
-                           MARLOWE_RT_HISTORY_COMMAND_PORT (default: 3717)
-  --history-query-port PORT_NUMBER
-                           The port number of the history server's query API.
-                           Can be set as the environment variable MARLOWE_RT_HISTORY_QUERY_PORT (default: 3718) --history-sync-port PORT_NUMBER
                            The port number of the history server's synchronization API.
-Can be set as the environment variable MARLOWE_RT_HISTORY_SYNC_PORT (default: 3719) --discovery-host HOST_NAME
-                           The hostname of the Marlowe Runtime discovery server.
-                           Can be set as the environment variable MARLOWE_RT_DISCOVERY_HOST (default: "127.0.0.1") --discovery-query-port PORT_NUMBER
-                           The port number of the discovery server's query API.
-                           Can be set as the environment variable MARLOWE_RT_DISCOVERY_QUERY_PORT (default: 3721) --tx-host HOST_NAME      The hostname of the Marlowe Runtime transaction server.
+Can be set as the environment variable MARLOWE_RT_HISTORY_SYNC_PORT (default: 3719) --tx-host HOST_NAME      The hostname of the Marlowe Runtime transaction server.
 Can be set as the environment variable MARLOWE_RT_TX_HOST (default: "127.0.0.1")